 You can use SetInputModeGameAndUI

-to set the mouse focus within the window, and set InMourseLockMode
+to set the mouse focus within the window, with InMourseLockMode

 .
-Using this action when starting the game will ensure the mouse focus is within the game window from the start, avoiding the need to click once on the game window to interact with UI.
+By using this operation when starting the game, the mouse focus will be within the game window, thus avoiding the need to click the game window before clicking UI elements.

 Determining if a Particle Effect is Looping

-set to 0, it indicates a looping effect:
+set to 0, it is a looping effect:

 1 | bool UParticleSystem::IsLooping()const{ /*...*/ } |

-When inheriting/accessing classes within the UE engine, be cautious about whether the class has exported symbols.
-Classes without exported symbols cannot be linked to their definitions.
-For instance, the FParticleSpriteEmitterInstance
+When inheriting/accessing classes within the UE engine, always check if the class has export symbols.
+Classes without export symbols cannot be linked to definitions.
+For example, the FParticleSpriteEmitterInstance

-In projects with some asynchronous operation needs, such as downloading files, a download command waits for completion before callback execution, minimizing excessive event binding and unbinding operations.
-Some async operations like PlayMontage
+In a project, there might be needs for asynchronous operations, such as downloading files, where a download command waits for completion before callback, while minimizing excessive event bindings and unbindings.
+In Blueprint nodes, some asynchronous operations like PlayMontage

 have multiple output nodes: